 - According to Hebrews 10:24, we are to encourage one another to love.

-- According to Psalm 151 (a biblically inspired song by Wynonna Judd), we are to testify to love.
+- According to Psalm 151 (a biblically inspired song), we are to testify to love.

 At age 20, George Matheson (1842-1906) was engaged to be married but began going blind.
 When he broke the news to his fiancee, she decided she could not go through life with a blind man, so she left him.
 He went blind while studying for ministry, and his sister had been the one to care for him through the years.

 Twenty years later, his sister was about to get married, and so he was facing the prospect of living the rest of his life without the one person who had come through for him.
 On top of this, his sister’s marriage brought a fresh reminder of his own heartbreak.
-It was in the midst of this circumstance and intense sadness that the Lord gave Matheson a song which He apparently wrote completely in just five minutes without any retouch or correction.
+It was in the midst of this circumstance and intense sadness that the Lord gave Matheson a song, “O love that wilt not let me go” which he wrote on the night of his sister’s wedding.
+He said something of incredible sadness passed between himself and the Lord, and that the hymn came to him almost like it was dictated in a matter of about 15 minutes.
 It was a song that tells about the steadfast love of God: